tlozzer/build-an-apartment/README.md

 # Project info
 - Name: Thiago Lozzer Zippinotti
-- Summary: Project 2 of the Udacity's VR Foundation Course - Building an apartment
+- Summary: Project 2 of the Udacity's VR Foundation Course - Building an apartment.
+This is a VR scene of an apartment with a globe.
+When you click the HMD button or tap the device screen, the globe starts/stops rotating.
 - Taregt: Android

 # Build an Apartment